charlieweinberger/leetcode-calendar/PRIVACY_POLICY.md

 # Privacy Policy

-Leetcode Calendar does not and has no intention of using your personal data in any way.
+Leetcode Calendar does not use and has no intention of using your personal data in any way.
 Below is an explanation of how this extension ensures your privacy.

 *Last Edited: 03/05/25*